SGAgent: Suggestion-Guided LLM-Based Multi-Agent Framework for Repository-Level Software Repair

 \textbf{This Paper}.
 To address the above issues, we propose \toolname{}, a suggestion-guided, repository-level software repair approach that mimics human debugging practice based on multi-agent collaboration.
 In real-world debugging scenarios, developers typically follow a three-step process: (1) analyze the issue behavior and localize suspicious code snippets; (2) reason about interactions between the suspicious region and other files, and devise a possible fix plan; and (3) attempt to modify the codebase and return a correct patch.
 Inspired by this expert practice, we design \toolname{} with three specialized agents: a fault localizer that identifies candidate fault regions; a repair suggester that performs backward analysis to convert coarse localization signals into actionable, repository-aware edit plans; and a patch generator that executes the plan and synthesizes patches.
 Importantly, the suggest stage closes the gap between where and how to fix issues by reinterpreting localization outputs before patching, thereby mitigating the challenge of imperfect localization and enabling interpretable, step-wise repair.

 Furthermore, to emulate how developers interact with IDEs to navigate the complex structure of codebases, we design and implement a fine-grained knowledge graph architecture and an API-based toolkit comprising 3 entity types, 7 relationship types, and 14 tools.
-This framework effectively covers nearly all static and dynamic program relationships (e.g., function calls, dependencies).
+This framework effectively covers nearly all static and dynamic program relationships (\eg, function calls, dependencies).
 Based on this, we not only leverage the knowledge graph to retrieve repository information during the localization phase, but also equip the suggester with the toolkit, enabling it to trace back related code from the identified buggy locations, provide repair suggestions and refine repair objectives.